Sienci-Labs/Resources/laserbeam/lb-software/ytsb-lb-offsets-in-gsender.md

 &nbsp;
 <ul>
-  <li>Next we want to draw a line the length of the standard mount’s thickness.
+  <li>Next we want to draw a line the length of the standard mount's thickness.
 The standard mount and Vortex Riser mount both have a thickness of 0.135 inches.
 Thus we add a line that is 0.135 inches / 3.429 mm long:</li>
 </ul>
 &nbsp;